-Oreo peanut butter pie is a decadent combination of sweet creamy peanut butter filling with a crunchy cookie base.
-Then, topped with even more ooey-gooey chocolate and peanut butter.
-This easy no-bake dessert has flavor and texture in every bite!
+Oreo peanut butter pie is a decadent combination of sweet creamy peanut butter filling with a chocolate crust.
+This easy no-bake dessert is loaded with peanut butter flavor in every bite!

-The classic flavor combination of this pie along with the things that make it so easy to make, are just some of the reasons you’ll be making this no-bake dessert for everything from holiday desserts to summer BBQs!
+The classic flavor combination of this oreo peanut butter pie along with the things that make it so easy to make, are just some of the reasons you’ll be making this no-bake dessert for everything from holiday desserts to summer BBQs!

 Oreo pie crust